thanosba/Test-Automation---Page-Object-Model---Facebook-login-bypass-the-mobile-security-/README.md

 # Test-Automation---Page-Object-Model---Selenium -TestNG - Maven - Facebook-login-bypass-the-mobile-security-

-▶ Log in your facebook account with pom!
+▶ Verify your facebook account with pom!

+Here are we are dealing with 2 pages (Ι consider the user's registration form as a second page)

+Login Page/Home Page

 Change the values with (testLogin.java):